aws-observability/aws-application-signals-test-framework/sample-apps/dotnet/README.md

 ## EKS Use Case: Uploading to ECR

+**This Steps should only be use for personal account/local test purpose, for E2E test, artifacts uses for test purpose are uploaded by workflow**

 ### Build the sample app locally:
 run `docker-compose build` to generate two docker images: `dotnetsampleapp/frontend-service` and `dotnetsampleapp/remote-service`